ATSDR Land Reuse Health Program

 Community health is an important part of land revitalization.
 ATSDR works to include health considerations in brownfield redevelopment and land reuse.

-ATSDR’s Brownfield / Land Reuse Initiative promotes health, community involvement, partnerships, communication and education.
+ATSDR’s Land Reuse Program promotes health, community involvement, partnerships, communication and education.

 The US Congress formalized the definition of brownfields in 2002 through an amendment to the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980 (42 U.S.C.
 9601).
 Under this definition, the term “brownfield site” means real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 There are some exclusions to the definition of “brownfield site”, such as facilities that may be placed or are listed on the National Priorities List (i.e. Superfund sites) or subject to corrective action under the Solid Waste Disposal Act, among others (United States Congress, 2002).